When finding the correct dosage of CBD, it’s important to know thyself.

 Oils are a great start because they address the deeper systemic cell imbalance that you have in your body.
 If you take a maintenance dose of a CBD oil, those oils penetrate deep tissues that tone over time.
 After a month or more of regular maintenance usage, many clients need less of it.

 It’s like therapy.
 If you go to therapy three times a week because you’ve had some traumatic event in your life, eventually you only need therapy once a week or once a month.
 CBD should be the same.
 You work it into your system and notice the changes and the toning.

 People who take CBD for anxiety find that a certain dose works for them.
-Eventually, they start to feel a little anxious when they take that dose and know that means it’s a good time to reduce the dosage because it’s starting to flood their system.
+Eventually, they start to feel a little anxious when they take that dose and know that means it’s a good time to reduce the dosage because it’s starting to flood their system with too much CBD.